 Bathing is important in Japan, both as a matter of personal cleanliness and as a social experience at a public bathhouse.
 I had read about unisex bathhouses, which was not something that I wished to try.
 When I asked Peco if there really were such things, she said that there were, but that only men visited them!
 So much for that.
 We did visit a bathhouse on "ladies day," and it was -- well -- exotic.

 In recent years vampires have been fashionable in the US, but in 1970 not so much.
-There was, however, a very hip nightclub in Tokyo with a vampire theme.
-I kept a matchbook for many years, but it has disappeared and I can no longer remember the name.
+There was, however, a very hip nightclub, Dracula Supper Club, in Tokyo with a vampire theme.
 It was a lot of fun and very creepy.
 This was the only place we visited that people spoke English.
 They immediately pegged me for an American, of course, in spite of our German conversation.
+There are still (2022) some vampire-themed eateries in Tokyo, but none that seem to match exactly.
+Perhaps if I could read the Japanese on the ticket stub, I'd be able to tell.

 Kabuki is a traditional and stylized art form that originated in the 17th century.
-I thoroughly enjoyed the performance we attended.
+I thoroughly enjoyed the performance we attended at the National Theater of Japan.
+(The current buildings are new since we were there.)
 Since the plays are well known, the audience shouts out encouragement of their favorite actors and occasionally recites dialogue.
 The closest thing I've seen in the west were D'Oyly Carte productions of Gilbert & Sullivan operettas.

 Even though I didn't understand a word and wasn't able to follow the plot, it was amazing.
 When I visited Japan a few years later on business, I bought this Kabuki doll in memory of the experience.